photoprism/photoprism-docs/docs/developer-guide/index.md

 ## We Love Feedback ##

 An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
-You are always [welcome to share your thoughts](../contact.md) with us, also if you haven't actively contributed yet.
+You are always [welcome to share your thoughts](../contact.md) with us.

 ## Creating Bug Reports ##